tal2910/hemispheric-eeg/README.md

 The `run-reports/` folder is gitignored — it's local-only forensic data, one file per run.

 **We do NOT move successful files anywhere, and we do NOT track "already processed" state.** This is a streaming pipeline for training, not an ETL pipeline.
 The dataset is read-only input you re-run with different filters; mutating its layout on success would break that workflow.
 There's no notion of "consumed" chunks in a message-broker sense — a chunk being on the wire doesn't mean the training process kept it.
 Resumability after a partial failure belongs at the orchestration layer (Kubernetes Jobs in the cluster design); the in-process provider's job ends when its socket closes.
 The integrity summary plus the run report give you everything you need to decide whether to re-run a job.

+**Out of scope for this exercise: no checkpoint or resume indicator.** This implementation does not record "we made it this far last time, skip ahead on the next run."
+Each invocation reads the per-visit sidecars, builds a fresh chunk plan, and streams everything from the start.
+A failed run is recovered by fixing the cause and re-running the whole job; the cohort gets fully re-streamed rather than picking up where the previous run left off.
+The design rationale is in the bullet above (training jobs don't benefit from partial resume; cross-run state is a separate problem worth solving at the orchestration layer, not inside the provider).
+If a real deployment needed sub-job resumability, the natural place to add it is the cluster design in ARCHITECTURE.md — a Redis Streams consumer group with per-message offsets, or a Postgres `visit_runs` table tracking completion — not the in-process orchestrator.

 **No retry mechanism, and that's deliberate.** Three reasons we don't retry: